 History of the Spreewald

 Settled by the Sorbs and Wends in the sixth century AD, this was a farming region with a problem.
-The area's wetlands made agriculture difficult, so the farmers resolved the issue by digging channels (Fließen) to the Spree for irrigation and drainage.
+The area's wetlands made agriculture difficult, so the farmers resolved the issue by digging channels (fließen) to the river Spree for irrigation and drainage.

-These 800 miles of waterway are now the ideal way to tour the region.
-And with 18,000 species of animals and plants, there is plenty to see besides the waters as well.
-The Spreewald has become a major tourist destination.
+Over 800 miles of waterway are now the ideal way to tour the region.
+And with 18,000 species of animals and plants, there is plenty to see besides the water.
+The Spreewald is a major tourist destination just outside Berlin.

 Boat the Canals in the Spreewald

-Your boat rental comes with a laminated map of routes determined by length (in 1, 2 and 3 hour increments) and costs about 10 euros for 2 hour.
-There usually is no need to reserve beforehand as rental stands are rarely sold-out.
+Your boat rental comes with a laminated map of routes determined by length (in 1, 2, and 3 hour increments) and costs about 12 euros for 2 hour.

 Ice Skate the Spreewald Canals